TyrealGray/Canvest/packages/canvest-cli/README.md

 ## Test Coverage
 Canvest will create test coverage after all test is done, you could find the `coverage.json` and/or open `index.html` under `./coverage` folder

-(broken currently, because of node update, will fix in the future)

 ## TypeScript
 Using `canvest --ts` to start testing